 Use a vacuum to remove the sample from the sample cup and repeat section 4.1.4.

-Put ~3–5 mL of deionized water into collection ‘cup’ and hit Acquire, let run for ~ 30 s, and then hit Abort.
+Put ~3–5 mL of deionized water into collection ‘cup’ and click Acquire, let run for ~ 30 s, and then click Stop.
 Leave some distilled water behind in the sample cup.

 Empty the sample recovery cup and the waste bottle.